thepirat000/CachingFramework.Redis/README.md

 - Commands that operates on multiple keys are not included because they are incompatible with a cluster topology.
 (i.e. MGET, SINTER, SUNION)

-- Commands that assumes a format on a Redis value are omitted because the library doesn't make assumptions on the serialization method. (i.e. INCRBY, APPEND.)
+- Commands that assumes a format on the Redis value were omitted because the library doesn't make assumptions on the serialization method. (i.e. INCRBY, APPEND.)
 (Except for the collections
 [RedisBitmap](https://github.com/thepirat000/CachingFramework.Redis/blob/master/COLLECTIONS.md#redis-bitmaps--),
 [RedisLexicographicSet](https://github.com/thepirat000/CachingFramework.Redis/blob/master/COLLECTIONS.md#redis-lexicographical-sorted-set)
 and [RedisString](https://github.com/thepirat000/CachingFramework.Redis/blob/master/COLLECTIONS.md#redis-string))